memorycircuits/syndb-docs/docs/get_started/3-quick_start.md

 syndb gui
 ```

-!!! note "Note"
 The GUI will open in your default web browser, and in case the browser is already open, a new tab will be created.
-You might also have to refresh the page to see the GUI.
+You might also have to refresh the new page to see the GUI.

+!!! note "Dark Mode"
+    Use the [dark reader](https://darkreader.org/) extension for dark mode in the GUI.